David Ginola: Acting

 Ginola took his first steps towards a career in acting by attending classes at RADA.

-Ginola made his debut as 'Didier the Butcher', the leading part in the Anglo-French short film Rosbeef.
+Ginola made his debut as Didier the Butcher, the leading part in the Anglo-French short film Rosbeef.
 Rosbeef, a tale of love, lust and a kilo of sausages, premiered during the 2004 Cannes Film Festival.
-The same year Rosbeef won a prize, the 'Prix Coup de Coeur Canal+' at the Festival International de Cinéma et Gastronomie in Dijon.
-Next he played the title role, Mr Firecul the devil in the British short film Mr Firecul.
+The same year, Rosbeef won a prize, the Prix Coup de Coeur Canal+, at the Festival International de Cinéma et Gastronomie in Dijon.
+Next, he played the title role, Mr Firecul the devil in the British short film Mr Firecul.

-For his first feature film, The Last Drop, Ginola was cast as 'Corporal Dieter Max', a renegade German sniper alongside the likes of Agathe de la Boulaye, Michael Madsen, Nick Moran, Karel Roden and Billy Zane.
+For his first feature film, The Last Drop, Ginola was cast as Corporal Dieter Max, a renegade German sniper alongside the likes of Agathe de la Boulaye, Michael Madsen, Nick Moran, Karel Roden and Billy Zane.
 This World War II heist movie premiered in Cannes in 2005 and was released as Operation Matchbox.

 In 2000, Ginola made a cameo appearance in the first episode of the ITV drama series At Home with the Braithwaites.
 In 2003, Ginola played himself, announcing the results for the first Euro Lottery.
-In 2004, he played the leading role in The Centre, a BBC television documentary and in 2006 he appeared in the second series of Channel 4's Coach Trip during episode 22, in which he acted as a tour guide of Sainte-Maxime.
-Later that year Ginola appeared, again as himself, in the ITV series City Lights.
+In 2004, he played the leading role in The Centre, a BBC television documentary and, in 2006, he appeared in the second series of Channel 4's Coach Trip during episode 22, in which he acted as a tour guide of Sainte-Maxime.
+Later that year, Ginola appeared, again as himself, in the ITV series City Lights.

-In 2008, Ginola appeared in an episode of Chop Shop on Discovery Turbo where he had a one-off car designed for his son's birthday and in the same year he appeared as Alexandre, a fashion photographer, in the special edition of the CBS series The Young and the Restless, shot in Paris to celebrate the 20th anniversary of the show's broadcast in France where it is known as Les Feux de l'amour.
+In 2008, Ginola appeared in an episode of Chop Shop on Discovery Turbo, where he had a one-off car designed for his son's birthday; in the same year, he appeared as Alexandre, a fashion photographer, in the special edition of the CBS series The Young and the Restless, shot in Paris to celebrate the 20th anniversary of the show's broadcast in France, where it is known as Les Feux de l'amour.

 Endorsements

 Before moving to England, Ginola had already transcended the world of football by featuring in advertising campaigns for the Morgan clothing company and appearing on the catwalk for Cerruti.

 In England, he fronted commercials for a.o.
 Braun shavers, Carte Noire coffee, Kingston Technologies memory sticks, Ladbrokes sports betting, L'Oréal hair products and Renault cars.

-Ginola has featured in EA Sports' FIFA video game series; he was on the cover for the International edition of FIFA 97.
+Ginola featured in the EA Sports' FIFA video game series; he was on the cover for the International edition of FIFA 97, and was introduced in FIFA 23 as a FUT Hero player.

 Ginola was an ambassador for the Paris 2012 Olympic bid and was also an ambassador for the French Golf Federation in their successful bid to stage the Ryder Cup 2018 in France.
 Ginola campaigned worldwide for the English FA bid to host the 2018 FIFA World Cup.

-He is a campaigner for the Red Cross Anti-Landmine campaign and Unesco and was respectively patron and president of the UK based Vision and Sparks charities.
+He is a campaigner for the Red Cross Anti-Landmine campaign and UNESCO and was respectively patron and president of the UK based Vision and Sparks charities.